 Random probability sampling was utilised for the purpose of the BIA.
 To effectively undertake the study, multi-stage random sampling was used with the aim of reducing the margin of error and increasing results confidence levels.
 Since Chongwe district has an estimated 22,500 farming households, this meant that these farming households are divided into about 188 Standard Enumeration Areas (SEA) - as determined by the Zambia Statistics Agency (ZamStats).
 Hence, 30 SEA's were randomly selected within 5 of Chongwe's 17 wards.
 The 5 randomly selected wards fell within the boundaries of Agriculture Farming Blocks which are delimited by the Ministry of Agriculture for the purpose of administering agricultural activities.
 This approach was utilised to fulfil a near 20 percent sample size of the SEA and 30 percent sample size of the wards spread across the Agriculture Farming Blocks.
-After sampling SEA's and wards, 120 questionnaires were administered for collection of data.
+After sampling SEA's and wards, 120 semi-structured questionnaires were administered for collection of data.
+The semi-structured questionnaire was pilot tested on a small sample of respondents drawn from the target area, as well as on agriculture extension officers operating within Chongwe district so as to ensure validity.
+In addition, split-half reliability measures were employed on the semi-structured questionnaire.